Medtronic Appoints Ken Washington as New Chief Innovation Officer - ExBulletin

 Medtronic Appoints Ken Washington as New Chief Innovation Officer

-DUBLIN, June 1, 2023 /PRNewswire/ — Medtronic plc (NYSE:MDT) today announced the appointment of Dr. Ken Washington as Medtronic’s Chief Innovation Officer.
+Medtronic plc today announced the appointment of Dr. Ken Washington as Medtronic’s Chief Innovation Officer.
 In this newly created role, Dr. Washington will leverage his extensive experience in leading technology development and implementation across industries such as robotics, consumer products, automotive and space to reduce pain and improve health.
-Accelerate innovation-driven growth that contributes to the company’s mission to recover. and prolong his life.
+Accelerate innovation-driven growth that contributes to the company’s mission to recover. and prolong life.
 Dr. Washington will also be a member of the Medtronic Executive Committee.

-“This new leadership role will enable Medtronic to leverage the innovative spirit of its founders and ensure that scientific and technological knowledge is leveraged to shape the future of healthcare,” said Jeff Martha, Medtronic Chairman and CEO.
-It will help us invent, innovate and disrupt the technology market.” .
-“Dr. Washington will help Medtronic expand its use of technology platforms across its portfolio, including robotics, sensors, implantable devices and AI, to improve its return on investment in innovation and drive sustainable growth.
-It will extend our technological competitive advantage to the next level.”
+“This new leadership role will enable Medtronic to leverage the innovative spirit of our founders and ensure that our knowledge of science and technology is leveraged to shape the future,” said Jeff Martha, Medtronic’s Chairman and CEO.
+It will help invent, innovate and disrupt the medical technology market.” .
+“Dr. We will extend our technological competitive advantage to drive growth.”

+Also read: Exxat Announces Appointment of Arun Gautam as Chief Technology Officer

 Dr. Washington joined Medtronic from Amazon as Vice President and General Manager of the Consumer Robotics Division.
 Prior to that, he was Chief Technology Officer at Ford He Motor Company, where he oversaw the development of the company’s technology strategy, including next-generation vehicle architecture, controls and automation systems.
 During his seven years at Lockheed Martin, he held various leadership roles, including Chief Technology Officer, Chief Privacy Officer and Vice President of Advanced Technology Center at Lockheed Martin Space Systems.